Self-persuasion: Role-playing

-Issue Importance
+Issue importance

-Issue importance, within self-persuasion, is to be treated in terms of the priority of a self-interest that is at stake for individuals as members of a significant group.
-Individuals who become emotionally involved with an issue will be influenced the most.
-Thus, issues of high importance would produce a higher need of opinion change, which would then cause a maximal attitude change.
+Issue importance, within self-persuasion, is to be treated in terms of the priority of self-interest that is at stake for individuals as members of a significant group.
+Individuals who become emotionally involved with an issue will be most influenced.
+Thus, issues of high importance would produce a higher need for opinion change, which would then cause a maximal attitude change.
 Low issue importance would therefore create a minimal attitude change.

-Attitude Change
+Attitude change

-Role playing and issue importance can cause attitude change.
-The degree of involvement is based on the extent to which an attitudinal position is derived from and upheld by the individual and to the importance of the attitude to the individuals self.
-“Counterattitudinal role playing has generally come to be accepted as a more efficacious technique of attitude change; while issue importance has generally pertained to the social significance and personal value of an attitudinal object.”(p.
+Role-playing and issue importance can cause attitude change.
+The degree of involvement is based on the extent to which an attitudinal position is derived from and upheld by the individual and on the importance of the attitude to the individual's self.
+“Counterattitudinal role-playing has generally come to be accepted as a more efficacious technique of attitude change; while issue importance has generally pertained to the social significance and personal value of an attitudinal object.”(p.
 191).
-For Example, if you wish to play the role of a person who has a lot of courage and this particular issue is of high importance to you, you may through self-persuasion change your attitude in order to portray that attitude to others.
+For Example, if you wish to play the role of a person who has a lot of courage and this particular issue is of high importance to you, you may through self-persuasion change your attitude to portray that attitude to others.

-Theorists have identified ways in which people might be able to change their own attitudes simply by thinking differently about an attitude object.
-These cognitive strategies used in self-persuasion are known as: Epistemic and Teleologic.
+Theorists have identified ways in which people might be able to change their attitudes simply by thinking differently about an attitude object.
+These cognitive strategies used in self-persuasion are known as Epistemic and Teleologic.
 “Epistemic strategies involve re-conceptualizing the attitude objects known shortcomings in a more positive light.
 Teleologic strategies involve altering the accessibility of thoughts about those shortcomings” (p.
 615).
-These strategies for deliberate self-persuasion presumably take some cognitive effort; that is why individuals high in need for cognition, who find effortful reasoning and problem solving less stressful than individuals low in need for cognition, would be more inclined to use these two types of self-persuasion.
+These strategies for deliberate self-persuasion presumably take some cognitive effort; that is why individuals high in need for cognition, who find effortful reasoning and problem-solving less stressful than individuals low in need for cognition, would be more inclined to use these two types of self-persuasion.

-As seen in persuasion, an attitude may be adopted simply because it is associated with a highly credible, likeable, or powerful communicator; but this form of attitude change will only persist as long as the cues that elicited it remain of high importance to the individual.
-However, individuals who utilize self persuasion prior to a speech or a social gathering, can alter their attitudes before they receive a message.
+As seen in persuasion, an attitude may be adopted simply because it is associated with a highly credible, likable, or powerful communicator; but this form of attitude change will only persist as long as the cues that elicited it remain of high importance to the individual.
+However, individuals who utilize self-persuasion before a speech or a social gathering, can alter their attitudes before they receive a message.
 This way allows the individual to persuade themselves of its merits and avoid appearing gullible or easily influenced(p.
 530).
 Therefore, the self-persuasion processes could become an important mediator of anticipatory attitude change.
 Anticipatory shifts occur when individuals merely expecting to hear a counterattitudinal communication, will then change their attitudes in the direction of the anticipated message.